'I’m going home': Deported veteran Hector Barajas-Varela to become a U.S. citizen

-All dressed up in his U.S. military uniform and accompanied by his supporters, Hector Barajas-Varela received a life-changing announcement: April 13th will mark his naturalization ceremony in San Diego, California.
+All dressed up in his U.S. military uniform and accompanied by his supporters, Hector Barajas-Varela received a life-changing announcement: April 13th will mark his naturalization ceremony in San Diego.

 The Mexico-born veteran waged a 10 year-long fight to return to the United States, where he lived since he was seven years old.